camunda/camunda-docs-manual/site/src/documents/api-references/rest/user/options.html.md

 Result
 ------

-A Json object with a single property named `links`, providing a list of resource links.
+A json object with a single property named `links`, providing a list of resource links.
 Each link has the following properties

 <table class="table table-striped">
   <tr>